ncdsjocnlwnfewewcew/jxrwnxerxew/README.md

 ## License

-This website is open-source and available under the same license as the ClearTube app.
+This website is open-source and available under the same license as the ClearTube app which is GPL3